RJNA-Rangers/mini-framework/README.md

 property: An object containing the event handlers and properties of the HTML element.
 children: An array containing the child elements of the HTML element.

+## Custom Methods
+Custom Methods

+The created element object has the following custom methods available for manipulating the element:

+- setTag(newTag): Changes the tag name of the element.
+It accepts a new tag name as a parameter and replaces the current tag name of the element.
+Returns the modified element object.

+- setAttr(key, val): Adds or changes an attribute of the element.
+It accepts the attribute key and value as parameters and updates the corresponding attribute of the element.
+If the attribute already exists, the new value is appended to the existing value.
+Returns the modified element object.

+- removeAttr(key, val, replaceVal): Removes an attribute from the element.
+It accepts the attribute key as a parameter and removes the attribute from the element.
+If the optional val parameter is provided, it replaces the specified value within the attribute with the replaceVal.
+Returns the modified element object.

+- setProp(key, val): Adds or changes a property of the element.
+It accepts the property key and value as parameters and updates the corresponding property of the element.
+Returns the modified element object.

+- removeProp(key, val): Removes or changes a property of the element.
+It accepts the property key as a parameter and removes the property from the element.
+If the optional val parameter is provided, it replaces the specified value within the property.
+Returns the modified element object.

+- setChild(...obj): Adds one or more child elements or text nodes to the element.
+It accepts multiple parameters, which are treated as separate child nodes appended to the element.
+Returns the modified element object.

+- removeChildren(index, deleteCount): Removes a range of children from the element.
+It accepts the starting index and the number of children to be removed.
+Returns the modified element object.

 ### Example without State:
 ```javascript
 const vdom = RJNA.tag.div({ class: 'container' }, {}, {}, RJNA.tag.h1({}, {}, {}, 'Hello, World!'));